BaracoudaAlba/nd0821-c3-starter-code/starter/model_card_template.md

 20% of the Training data used

 ## Metrics
-Precision, recall and F1 beta score
+Precision, recall and F1 beta score are the metrics used.

+The model's score in those metrics is:
+- Precision: 0.912
+- Recall: 0.742
+- F1 beta score: 0.818

 ## Ethical Considerations
 None.